Which Maintenance KPIs are Best for Measuring the Effectiveness of Your Maintenance Performance?

 - Proportion of WOs with error proof procedures (or at least having Inspection and Test Plans stating pass/reject quality criteria)

-- Production MTBF (the time between unplanned Production stoppages needs to be increasing) Many plants are designed with standby equipment, or large buffer stock between production steps, to prevent production disruption during a forces outage.
+- Production MTBF (the time between unplanned Production stoppages needs to be increasing) To prevent production disruption during a forced outage many plants are designed with standby equipment, or large buffer stock between production steps.
 In such a situation when an asset is failed we trick ourselves into believing it does not need to be reliable because Production is not affected.
-When we easily miss seeing is the amount of maintenance resources and money needlessly lost fix repetitive failures.
+What we easily miss seeing is the amount of maintenance resources and money needlessly lost fixing repetitive failures.
+In this case we want to record all production unplanned failures, regardless if they are early-life, random or end-of-life events.

 Operational Risk Reduction: